 Tennessee Advocacy for Public Awareness (TAPA)

-Volunteer coordinates the TAPA community effort for the Junior League of Memphis, the JLM’s roll in the “Day on the Hill”, and educates the Board of Directors on any issues coming before the School Board, City Council, County Commission, State Legislature, etc. which will affect the business or projects of the JLM.
+This is a “1 woman committee” who coordinates the TAPA community effort for the Junior League’s role in the “Day on the Hill”.
+The This position communicates with the Board of Directors on any issues coming before the School Board, City Council, County Commission, State Legislature, etc. which will affect the Junior League of Memphis.